 Less Quantity than Amazon

-If there is less inventory showing in your replenishments than your remaining On Hand from Amazon, you can click the quantity under the corresponding Sort Sequence and increase the amount.
+If there is less inventory showing in your replenishments than your remaining On Hand from Amazon, you can click the quantity under the corresponding Replenishment Row sequence and increase the Purchased Qty amount.

-You can also add a new Sort Sequence with different accounting information by clicking 'Add Replenishment' at the bottom of the page.
+You can also add a new Replenishment Row with different accounting information by clicking 'Add Replenishment' at the bottom of the page.